navneettomar11/technical-guides/java/basic.md

 * Constructors and private are not inherited, so they cannot be overridden.
 * Abstract methods must be overridden by the first concrete subclass.
 * final methods cannot be overridden.
-* A subclass can use super.overridden_emthod to call the superclass version of an overridden method.
+* A subclass can use super.overridden_method to call the superclass version of an overridden method.

 # Association
 Association is the weakest relationship between the three.
 It isn't a "has-a" relationship, none of the objects are parts or members of another.